 Notting Hill Townhouse: Peter Mikic

 Architecturally, the house was sound, and the preservation protected facade was attractive.
 Fallen trees covered the garden, but the gate was still lovely.
 Everything else could be scrapped and rebuilt.
 It would be a lot of work, and that is precisely what the designer most liked about it.
-Mikic and his partner, television producer Sebastian Scott set about restoring the 6,200 square foot Pembridge Gardens residence to glorious splendor.
+Mikic and his partner, television producer Sebastian Scott set about renewing the 6,200 square-foot Pembridge Gardens residence, restoring it to glorious splendor.

-The drawing room is located on the second floor.
+The drawing room positions on the second floor.
 The room spans the full width across the front of the home with its three full height windows.
 Silk covered walls, articulated plaster-work, and the marble fireplace imbues the room with traditional elegance.
 Antiqued mirrored tiles line the window wall to create a little sparkle.
-Almost all the furniture, many of the rugs, and lots of the lighting throughout the home were bespoke designed by Mikic and created by skilled artisans.
+Mikic bespoke designed almost all the furniture, many of the rugs, and lots of the lighting throughout the home.
 Many of the pieces are also now part of the designer’s home collection which you can see on his website.

 Those items include the wool and silk Marble Tile Rug, the Prism Chandelier, the Stiletto Consoles on either side of the fireplace, the Cube Chairs on brass legs, the Star Console behind the blue sofa, the Half-Moon Cabinet in Zebra Veneer, and the Tubular Glass Wall Lights above the mantle.

 The Library is also on the second floor, and the style continues from the drawing room.
-The same chandelier is used in here, as is the fireplace and mirror.
+The same chandelier repeats in here, as does the fireplace and mirror.
 Mikic ordered seven of the Adam-style marble fireplace surrounds from a carver in India to use throughout the home.
 A pair of the designers Two Drawer Stiletto Consoles are on either side of the fireplace.
 The graphic prints are by Sarah Morris.
 The library bookshelves are on the opposite wall.

 The ground floor of the Notting Hill townhouse holds the formal dining room, kitchen, and breakfast room.
 The formal dining room again pairs traditional design elements with the designers mid-century modern inspired furnishings and lighting.
 Yellow grass paper lines the walls.
-The furnishings in this room were all designed by Mikic and are now available from his collection as well.
+Mikic designed all the furnishings in the room.
+The pieces inspired much of the designer’s home collection.

 Those items include the Pembridge Dining Table surrounded by his Curved Dining Chairs gathered on a 3-D Chain Rug in New Zealand wool.
 Also, the Drop Pendant Chandelier and the pair of Layered Glass Wall Lights over the fireplace are his designs.
 Last but not least, the fabulous pair of Art Deco-inspired Sideboard Cabinets finished in green Birds Eye Maple, White London plane, and antique marble tops with interiors finished in Tiger Shark and Ash with glass shelves.

 Mikic designed the sleek modern kitchen’s cabinetry and fittings executed by Boffi.
 The appliances are all by Gaggenau.
 The traditional look created in the formal dining room with the walls and trim continues in the kitchen.
-The designer’s Drop Pendant Chandelier was again used in here as well.
 The tall ceilings and the large full height window give the room an extra open and spacious feel.
 It is ideal for entertaining.

 The breakfast room is a quiet space at the back of the house, perfect for morning lounging.
 The furnishings arrange together on the designer’s Tibetan wool Banana Leaf Rug.
 His bespoke Abacus Dining Table serves as the room’s centerpiece.
 The etching above the banquet is by Lucien Freud.